You’ve contemplated purchasing a home; you’ve even started looking at one in your price range and preferred location.

 Pulling such a large amount of cash out of your hat can seem impossible, but there are creative ways to get your hands on it.

-There is a wide range of down payment choices that most lenders will offer.
-They include options ranging from 5% to the standard 20% of the purchase price.
-If you’re a first time buyer there is a government backed FHA loan that can be acquired for 3.5% down.
-There are also VA loans for those of you that served in the military.
+There are a wide range of down payment choices most lenders will offer, including first-time homebuyer programs and low-down-payment home loans; options range from 5 percent to the standard 20 percent of the purchase price.
+If you’re a first-time home buyer in Colorado (or anywhere across the nation), there is a first-time home buyer loan backed by the Federal Housing Administration (FHA) loan that can be acquired for 3.5 percent down.
+There are also Veteran Affairs (VA) loans for eligible individuals.

 When making a down payment, bigger is definitely better.

 The smaller the down payment, the larger the monthly mortgage payment.
 Your lender may even require you to get private mortgage insurance.
-This fee is tacked on to your mortgage until you reach 20% equity on your home, another additional cost for a smaller down payment.
+This fee is tacked onto your mortgage until you reach 20 percent equity on your home – an additional cost for a smaller down payment.

 Not in the “I have the savings set aside” category?
-Here are some creative ways to secure the down payment for your dream home.
+Perhaps you have little to no down payment for a home loan?
+Here are creative ways to secure the down payment for your dream home.

-There are types of loans that allow a family member to gift you the money for your down payment.
-Grandpa can’t have any financial interest in the property and he may be required to sign paperwork stating that the funds are indeed a gift and no repayment is necessary.
-He may also be required to have the funds in a bank account that can be tracked, so gramps can’t hand you cash that’s been buried in the tomato plants in a coffee can!
+There are types of loans that allow a family member to gift money for your down payment.
+Grandpa can have no financial interest in the property and he may be required to sign paperwork stating that the funds are indeed a gift and no repayment is necessary.
+He may also be required to have the funds in a trackable bank account, so he can’t hand you cash that’s been buried in the tomato plants in a coffee can!

 Sale of a Good

-You can sell that motorcycle that has been gathering dust in storage and use that money for your down payment but you must have a paper trail such as a full bill of sale and bank statement showing you deposited the funds that match the bill of sale.
+You can sell the motorcycle gathering dust in storage and use the money for your down payment, but you must have a paper trail, such as a full-bill of sale and bank statement showing you deposited the funds that match the bill of sale.
 If it’s plausible and your lender can track the transaction from start to finish, you’re golden.

 Line of Credit